The Puppy Dog Closing Technique

 Auto dealers have used a modified version of the puppy dog close for years.
 They call it the "test drive."
 Car shoppers are allowed to take a car our for a test drive and immediately begin seeing themselves as owners of the car.
 A smart car sales professional should always suggest that the customer drives the car to the customer's home and park it in their driveway.
 That way, the customer's neighbors see them driving a new car, and they get the visual feedback of having a new car in their driveway.

-Very powerful and highly emotional sales tools!
+These are all very powerful and highly emotional sales tools!

 Those who sell office equipment often offer a free, no obligation in-office trial for their products.
 The customer gets to use the new equipment in their office environment and can take advantage of all the new features and improvements of the new system over their old piece of equipment.